Manipur – Culture and Tradition

 It is called Kashmir of the East, Pandit Jawaharlal Nehru called Manipur the “Jewel of India” and Lord Irwin who visited Manipur in 1931 called it “Switzerland of the East“.
 The Japanese army termed it as “flower of the lofty heights“.

 Manipur has a long glorious history even before the beginning of the Cristian era.
 Manipur is mentioned in Mahabharata where Chitrangada, one of Arjuna’s wives was from the kingdom of Manipura.
 There are many theories about the origin of the Meitei people, but many anthropologists and historians believe that they are Tibeto-Burmese people who came and settled in the Imphal valley.
 Many kings ruled Manipur and Manipur’s independence and sovereignty remained until the early 19th century.

-The people living in the hill have their own folk tales and stories.
-Manipur was recognized by different names at different times, such as Tili Koktong, Pori Lam, Sanna Leepak, Mitrabak and now Manipur.
+The people living on the hill have their own folk tales and stories.
+Manipur was recognized by different names at different times, such as Tili Koktong, Pori Lam, Sanna Leepak, Mitrabak, and now Manipur.

 For 3500 years Jean King Maharaja ruled in this state, all of them have been written by Puwaris, Ningthau, Kangbalon, Ningtharol, Lambuba, Chitharol, Kumbaba, Piritan.
 Till 1955, this kingdom was ruled by more than 108 King Maharaja.

 Ningthau Kangba was the first king of Manipur.
 BCE 1129-BCE 44 when there was no king in the country, there was an uproar on all sides.
 For the first time in history, Manipur became a slave in the Anglo Manipuri war at Khongjom in 1891.
 Manipur became a princely state under British rule in 1891, the last of the independent states to be incorporated into British India.